sillygoose/cs_esphome/README.md

 ### Requirements

-- Python 3.8 or later (currently using 3.9.5 from an Ubuntu Hirsute Docker container)
+- Python 3.8 or later (currently using 3.10 from an Ubuntu Jammy Docker container)
 - Python packages used include (but the list in the `setup.py` file is the definitive list of packages)

   - asyncio